fredrikskatland/mnemonic-io-rag/mnemonic-rag/README.md

 # mnemonic-rag

 What with the contents of mnemonic.io with an retrieval agent.
 Embedding and indexing the output of the web scraper.
-Served with langServed, hosted on heroku.
+Served with LangServe, hosted on Heroku.

 Try the app here: https://mnemonic-retrieval-agent-6c56586efc83.herokuapp.com/retrieval-agent/playground/